ajbacon/Portfolio/week3.md

 ### What to do differently going forward

 - I missed the documentation into RESTful routes, hence the afternoon challenge was not very RESTful.
-I must
+I must focus on RESTful routes in future
 - Remember to keep views clean and controllers skinny (most of the gruntwork should be handled by the model)
-- Remember to test state rather than behaviour

 ### Knowledge gaps to work on